 In future posts on this theme, Steph Taylor will look at the matter of data discovery and define what curation means in that context.
 I will revisit the term “digital curation” and see if it requires disambiguation from “data curation”.

-Learn more from Ed Pinsent and Steph Taylor at the forthcoming DPTP face to face course:
+Learn more from Ed Pinsent and Steph Taylor at the recently released DPTP Online course: